 If you’re a fan of the music, or you’re in love with the few names containing Z, then Jazz is a great way to give your kid a cool name to last a lifetime.

 Possibly coming from a Norse surname, but also a US place name, Jersey is a genderless name that you won’t hear too often.

 Oh Jesse your so fine, your so fine you blow my mind hey Jessie (clap clap calp), hey Jesse (clap clap clap).

 Short form of Jocelyn, which was once a masculine name, this title is also the nickname of imagination powerhouse Joss Whedon.

-Held by many ladies and gentlemen throughout the ages (including Jude Law), this name might take a little getting used to, but it’s definitely one you’ll love.
+Held by many ladies and gentlemen throughout the ages (including Jude Law), these neutral baby names might take a little getting used to, but it’s definitely one you’ll love.